-Upon activating the Align Step, if the position of the ball marker is such that it does not agree with the desired entry point, you will be warned that a cannula preadjustment may be required.
+Upon activating the Align Step in an MRI Workflow, if the position of the ball marker is such that it does not agree with the desired entry point, you will be warned that a cannula pre-adjustment may be required.
 See Selected Trajectory Needs Pre-Adjustment Pg.
-265 for details.
+291 for details.

 If pre-adjustments are made prior to cannula alignment, then any further X/Y adjustments made later in the workflow will cause the cannula's ball marker to be repositioned.
-If you require the position of the ball marker to remain fixed after preadjustment, it is advised to only realize Pitch/Roll adjustments when further aligning the targeting cannula.
+If you require the position of the ball marker to remain fixed after pre-adjustment, it is advised to only realize Pitch/Roll adjustments when further aligning the targeting cannula.